Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

 The Anse Mamin restaurant is actually famous for the ‘Anse Mamin burger’ which is something you should definitely try if you happen to visit.

-Most people say that it is super delicious.
-In fact, some people visit Anse Mamin just to eat this burger!
+I ordered one for myself and can tell you that it is super delicious.
+I heard from one of the waiters that many people visit Anse Mamin just to eat this burger!

 Prices at this restaurant are high due to the secluded location so expect to pay standard resort prices for your food and drinks.

 Lunch/dinner will cost anywhere between $40 to $50 per person at this restaurant.
-The delicious Anse Mamin burger costs $28 (it comes with fries too).
+The delicious Anse Mamin burger cost $28 (it comes with fries too).

 If you’re not a guest at the Anse Chastanet Resort then you can still eat at this restaurant however there is a separate part of the restaurant that you have to sit in.